-The Preliminary Clinical Data Comparison is a chart review comparing two groups of adult patients diagnosed with vestibular dysfunction.
-Based on the treatment received, the data was formed into two groups: Standard of Care (SOC) or GyroStim + Standard of Care (GS + SOC).
+The clinical evidence presented below* is based on a chart review comparing two groups of adult patients diagnosed with vestibular dysfunction.
+Data were compiled according to treatment type into two cohorts: Standard of Care (SOC) and GyroStim + Standard of Care (GS + SOC).

 -